germanfgv/firecrest-v2/docs/setup/arch/systems/README.md

     ![f7t_ssh_service](../../../assets/img/command_exec_sshservice.svg)

-    In this case, FirecREST uses the service providing the JWT used to authenticate with FirecREST, therefore the SSH Service must trust on the IdP of FirecREST.
+    In this case, the user sends the JWT to FirecREST and it is forwarded to the SSH Service.
+Therefore, the IdP that generates JWT must be trusted by both FirecREST and the SSH Service.

     Once the SSH credential is created, FirecREST uses the SSH credential to execute commands.